OpenLineage/OpenLineage/spec/Naming.md

 Since what we care about is identifying the job as rooted in a recurring schedule, we want to capture that connection and make sure that we treat the same application logic triggered at different schedules as different jobs.
 For example: if an Airflow DAG runs individual tasks per partition (for example market segments) using the same underlying job logic, they will be tracked as separate jobs.

-To capture this, a run event provides [a `ParentRun` facet](https://github.com/OpenLineage/OpenLineage/tree/main/spec/OpenLineage.json#L279-L328), referring to the parent `Job` and `Run`.
+To capture this, a run event provides [a `ParentRun` facet](https://github.com/OpenLineage/OpenLineage/blob/main/spec/OpenLineage.json#L282-L331), referring to the parent `Job` and `Run`.
 This allows tracking a recurring job from the root of the schedule it is running for.
+If there's a parent job, we use the same namespace, otherwise it is provided by configuration.

 Example:
 ```json